limbail/ceamon/README.md

 # ceamon
     Central Enterprise Monitoring for SAP.

     For SAP monitoring you need a PYRFC and (SAP NetWeaver RFC Library) plugins installed in your system.

+    All of this stuff is Alpha atm.
+Is not secured, so much code need adaptation..., etc. NOT USE THIS if you are not sure what you do.

 Widgets: